nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip_readme.md

 IPED is encryption unit for external flash specific for NXP RW61x, RT700 and MCXN MCUs.

-Note: __The extension currently supports only IPED module based on GCM algorithm.__
+Note: __The extension currently supports only IPED module based on GCM algorithm in RW61x devices.__

 Following image shows configuration of metadata structure used for devices with IPED.